SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Introduction

-In this work, we address above issues by firstly introducing self-supervised learning methods to extract frame-level feature representations that are usually more discriminative.
-While self-supervised learning has been widely exploited on other tasks such as image classification and action recognition~\cite{Deeo_Clustering,speednet,shufflelearn}, the application of it on action segmentation is unexploited.
-We explore a few of today's most popular video based self-supervised learning approaches and show superior performance over the current state-of-the-art features in action segmentation.
-We further show that those self-supervised approaches that learn temporal characteristics outperform other self-supervised methods that focus on spatial transformation, which proves our assumption that modeling temporal relations is a key for accurately segmenting the frames into sub-actions.

-We then propose a Co-occurrence Action Parsing (CAP) algorithm to cluster the extracted features and decode the frames into sub-actions by considering both the temporal order of occurrence and the co-occurrence relations of sub-actions.
-These priors, calculated over the whole dataset, can statistically depict the natural structure of activities and will be injected into each video during inference.
-Moreover, CAP is able to handle complex structures of activities and videos by taking multi-occurrence of sub-actions into account.
-Results show that with CAP, our solution not only achieves state-of-the-art (SOTA) for unsupervised action segmentation, and even outperforms some of the weakly-supervised approaches, but also is more generalizable to different scenarios.
+In this work, we propose a {\bf S}elf-{\bf S}upervised {\bf C}o-occurrence {\bf A}ction {\bf P}arsing method, namely SSCAP, for unsupervised temporal action segmentation.
+Specifically, we introduce self-supervised methods to extract features that are more temporal distinguishable.
+On top of it, we propose a Co-occurrence Action Parsing (CAP) algorithm to decode the frames into sub-actions by leveraging the estimated prior of the co-occurrence relations of sub-actions.
+The prior, though estimated over the whole dataset in an unsupervised manner, can statistically depict the natural structure of activities and hence help better estimate the number and the order of the occurrence of each sub-action during inference.
+Moreover, CAP takes recurrence of sub-actions into account in estimating the temporal path, and hence is able to handle complex structures of activities.